aretext/aretext/docs/custom-menu-commands.md

 -	`$LINE` is the line number of the cursor, starting from one.
 -	`$SELECTION` is the currently selected text (if any).

+If there are multiple commands with the same name, only the last of these commands will appear in the menu.

 Examples
 --------